Beware of Luxury

-Beware of Luxury is a 1663 oil painting by the Dutch painter Jan Steen, now in the Kunsthistorisches Museum in Vienna.
+Beware of Luxury (in Dutch, In weelde siet toe) also known as Die verkehrte Welt (The Upside-Down World), is a 1663 oil painting by the Dutch painter Jan Steen, now in the Kunsthistorisches Museum in Vienna.

 The painting depicts a disorderly household given over to licentious or improper behavior.
-The "luxury" in the title recalls the word's Latin root of luxuria or lust.
-The rowdy merrymakers are shown assembled in an inverted triangle formation having at its center the obviously loose-living young woman smiling flirtatiously at the viewer.
+The rowdy merrymakers are arranged in an inverted triangle formation.
+At its center, a young woman—modeled by Steen's wife, Margriet van Goyen—flirts with the man of the house, smiling flirtatiously at the viewer.

-Jan Steen's picture is a realistic yet funny distortion of a Dutch family home living in chaos, and it may serve as a warning to viewers of the foolishness and repercussions of such a lifestyle.
+Jan Steen's picture is a comedic distortion of a Dutch family home, and it serves as a warning to viewers of the foolishness and repercussions of living in disorder.
+As a genre painter who specialized in satirical scenes, Steen painted many works with similar themes, including As the Old Sing, So Pipe the Young and The Effects of Intemperance.

-Some of the themes of the painting are also to be found in Steen's humorously moralizing painting The Effects of Intemperance.